Back to The Church in Exile

 • prepares for the Triumph of Christ and His Bride.

 The Ascension reveals Christ's hidden reign over His .
-He is absent in sight but present in power.
+He is absent in sight, but present in power.
 He reigns from heaven while strengthening His on earth.
-He prepares them for mission, endurance, and glory.
+He prepares it for mission, endurance, and glory.

 In the Resurrection of , the Ascension becomes the mystery of Christ's kingship exercised through exile, hiddenness, and victory.
 The lives under the blessing of the Ascended Lord, awaiting the fire of Pentecost and the restoration of .